nesquikrelay/happy-qr.html/README.md

 'qr_10.html', 'qr_20.html', 'qr_30.html', and 'qr_40.html' are identical.
 The only difference between them are unique titles and headers to easily denote size (line 9 and 138 respectively), and CSS height/width properties at lines 123/124.

+** Note: the CSS height and width percentages applied to draw QR codes at different sizes are relative to the resolution of the display.
+As they are, they are optimized for 1080p.

 ## Changes to repo
 - 'tinyqr.html' has been removed.
 - 'special.html' has been removed.